kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 2 - Developing the Solicitation.md

 2. What risks or limitations should Integrated Product Teams (IPTs) watch for when using AI in this space?

 3. Have you or your team used AI tools (e.g., ChatGPT, Co-Pilot, other platforms) in acquisition tasks?
-If so, what worked well—and what didn’t?
+If so, what worked well, and what didn’t?

 4. Do you believe AI will enhance or challenge the role of human judgment and innovation in acquisition planning?
 Why?